 Key topics studied include:

 With a degree in Childhood and Youth, you will be able to enter a number of careers, including youth and community work, local government, housing, health or educational sectors and the criminal justice and legal system as researchers, administrators or managers.

-The department of Social Work, Care and Justice also works closely with Person Shaped Support (PSS), one of the largest voluntary sector organisations on Merseyside.
+The School of Social Sciences also works closely with Person Shaped Support (PSS), one of the largest voluntary sector organisations on Merseyside.
 This partnership creates opportunities for you to hear directly from frontline practitioners and gives you the opportunity to undertake voluntary placements in relevant work areas.

 Successful graduates will also be able to study for postgraduate degrees that give them a specific expertise in a field of Childhood and Youth.
 Childhood and Youth graduates will also be particularly well qualified to apply for MA in Social Work.

 The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.